Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/gettingstarted.md

    ![Manage Your Virtual Machine](media/res.png)

-## Let's Get Started with Azure Portal
+## Let's Get Started with the Azure Portal

 1. On your virtual machine, click on the Azure Portal icon as shown below: